trkbt10/vectordb/debug/scenarios/embeddings-openai/README.md

 # OpenAI Embeddings Scenario

-This scenario demonstrates using OpenAI embeddings with VectorLite for semantic search.
+This scenario demonstrates using OpenAI embeddings with VectorDB for semantic search.

 ## File Structure